 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash, cash equivalents, and short-term investments and, from time to time, long-term investments.
 The Company maintains deposits in federally insured financial institutions in excess of federally insured limits and limits its exposure to credit risk by placing its cash with high credit quality financial institutions.
-The Company's investments are currently comprised composed of U.S. Treasury securities and U.S. government agency debt securities, and have also included commercial paper of corporations in prior periods. securities.
+The Company's investments are currently composed of U.S. Treasury securities and U.S. government agency debt securities.
 The Company mitigates credit risk by maintaining a diversified portfolio and limiting the amount of investment exposure as to institution, maturity, and investment type.